,

 The former 1 October 2019 deadline has been replaced by new dates based on the type of supply performed to entities associated with the SSN.
 According to the new decree, purchase orders for the supply of goods to entities associated with the SSN must be exchanged through the NSO platform from 1 February 2020 and for services, the purchase orders must be exchanged through the platform from 1 January 2021.

-Notwithstanding this obligation, the Decree also established a grace period during which invoices may still be paid by the Public Administration even if no prior purchase order has been transmitted through the NSO platform.
+Notwithstanding this obligation, the Decree also established a grace period during which invoices may still be paid by the Public Administration even if no prior electronic purchase order has been transmitted through the NSO platform.
 For the supply of goods, this grace period runs until 1 January 2021; whereas for the supply of services, the grace period runs for one further year until 1 January 2022.

 Take Action

 Learn how Sovos helps companies handle e-invoicing and other mandates in Italy and all over the world.
-To find out more about what we believe the future holds, download Trends in Continuous VAT Compliance
+To find out more about what we believe the future holds, download Trends in Continuous VAT Compliance.

 Sign up for Email Updates